In Virginia, Latinos tend to vote for Democrats. But Youngkin’s trying to win them over anyway.

 Strong anti-Trump sentiments in the community remain an obstacle for Republicans.
 But Youngkin has appealed to Latino voters in areas that his campaign says may matter more: their pocketbooks and their concerns about schools and crime.

-Unlike Republican Ed Gillispie in 2017 — who ran anti-immigrant ads and focused heavily on the threat of violence from the Latino gang MS-13 during his race against now-governor Ralph Northam (D) — Youngkin, through Spanish-language ads and surrogates, has highlighted his background as a former business executive whose first job was washing dishes at a Virginia Beach diner, while arguing that rising inflation and a spike in homicides in Virginia is making it harder for others to find similar success.
+Unlike Republican Ed Gillespie in 2017 — who ran anti-immigrant ads and focused heavily on the threat of violence from the Latino gang MS-13 during his race against now-governor Ralph Northam (D) — Youngkin, through Spanish-language ads and surrogates, has highlighted his background as a former business executive whose first job was washing dishes at a Virginia Beach diner, while arguing that rising inflation and a spike in homicides in Virginia is making it harder for others to find similar success.

 “Many Hispanics who fled their countries fled for those same reasons,” said Prince William County Supervisor Yesli Vega (R-Coles), who chairs the candidate’s “Latinos for Youngkin” outreach effort.